-At this time, we have prepared a comprehensive database in MS Access that is based on site locations (Figure 2).
-The bulk of the data is from the USGS, New Mexico Office of the State Engineer (NMOSE), and New Mexico Bureau of Geology & Mineral Resources (NMBGMR), which now includes about 5400 well locations and over 130,000 water level measurements.
+At this time, we have prepared a comprehensive database in MS Access that is based on site locations.
+The bulk of the data is from the USGS, NMOSE, and NMBGMR, which now includes about 5400 well locations and over 130,000 water level measurements.
 These measurements include sites that have been measured periodically since the 1940s.
-We have provided this data to the Statewide Spatiotemporal Water Level project to insure common data are being used between the two water level projects.
+We have provided these data to the Statewide Spatiotemporal Water Level project to insure common data are being used between the two water level projects.
 As water level measurements continue in the state, we will continue to incorporate data into this database, from which we can provide data to other research groups or interested public entities.